silasoverturf/android-e-fon-nightly/readme.md

 ###Limitations
 * Currently only user with conventional USER roles (ROLE_USER, ROLE_CDR) are properly supported
 * If F2M is not configured, redirection.html data will not be parsed properly
+* If a diversion has never been configured for the number, rediretion.html data will not be parsed properly

 ##How to install on android